loganDoran/Assignment-3-Part-1/README.md

 ## API Description

-3040Crypto's API is designed to help user's securely manage their cryptocurrency.
+This API is designed to help users view their 3040Crypto wallets, their wallets contents and transaction history.
-By providing the user with security through the use of user accounts.
+It accomplishes this through the use of three simple endpoints.
-Thus, in order to view or interact with their cryptocurrency they will need to login to a 3040Crypto account.
-Then once logged in they will be able to view all of their wallets and the balance of each individual wallet.

 ## List of endpoints with parameters

-### Login

-- Endpoint: POST `/login?username=user&password=pass`
-- Parameters:
-  - `username`: User's username.
-  - `password`: User's password.
-- Description: This endpoint logins a user through a post request by creating a new user session.

 ### Get Wallets

-- Endpoint: GET `/wallets/{user_id}`
+- Endpoint: GET `/wallets/{username}`
 - Parameters:
-  - `user_id`: ID of the user.
+  - `username`: a user's 3040Crypto username.
-- Description: This endpoint retrieves all wallets associated with the specified user through a get request.
+- Description: This endpoint retrieves a list of wallet ID's that are associated with a username by making a get request.

 ### Get Balance